Prevention of Environmental Pollution

 The Group carries out measures such as using low-NOx boilers at combustion facilities, removing NOx using flue gas denitrizers, and managing emissions using voluntary standards.

-NOx emissions in fiscal 2022 totaled 13 thousand tons, about the same as the previous fiscal year.
+NOx emissions in fiscal 2024 totaled 12 thousand tonnes, about the same as the previous fiscal year.

 Reducing VOC Emissions